LaurinZubler/sa-documentation/chapters/user-study.typ

 #global.paragraph(
   [Background],
   [
     Lisa is a 47 year old architect living in Switzerland.
-Despite beeing from a landlocked country, Lisa has developed a love for the sea.
+Despite being from a landlocked country, Lisa has developed a love for the sea.
 Every year she spends her vacations on a sailing yacht.
 Living on the boat with friends and family.
   ]
 )

 #global.paragraph(
   [Sailing Experience],
   [
     Lisa holds the swiss ocean license, allowing her to charter and skipper yachts.
 She has profound knowledge in navigation and crew handling.
 Safety is a major concern of her.
-She can handle the boat and sails, but performance isn't that important to her.
+She can handle the boat and sail, but performance isn't that important to her.
   ]
 )